Cognitive Dysfunction Syndrome (CDS)

 Some of the diseases that cause cognitive dysfunction can be managed

-with dietary changes and medications.
-However, sometimes, there is a
+medicine everyday!
+However, sometimes, there is a neurological

-problems common to them.
-The doctors will, of course, perform a
+them.
+The doctors will, of course, perform a thorough exam to ensure

-thorough exam to ensure that you actually need to be referred to a
+that you actually need to be referred to a neurologist.
+However, if your

-neurologist.
-However, if your pet should ever need to be referred, the
+pet should ever need to be referred, the neurosurgeons are able to

-neurosurgeons are able to perform many advanced tests including MRIs
+perform many advanced tests including MRIs and CTs, as well as

-and CTs, as well as performing spinal implants and surgeries.
-Even
+performing spinal implants and surgeries.
+Even brain surgeries are

-brain surgeries are within their realm of expertise!
+within their realm of expertise!

 Veterinarians and other animal health professionals work very hard to